 2022 — NSDA Campus, NY/US

-Following a successful inaugural year during the pandemic, we are continuing to offer a series of virtual tournaments for high school policy debaters.
+Once again we are offering a series of virtual tournaments for high school policy debaters.
 The goal is to capitalize on what we’ve learned from virtual tournaments to create a casual online policy league offering cheap and geographically—at the very least—diverse rounds separate from the more demanding (and expensive) regular invitationals.
 The league is open to any official school program, regardless of geography, although reasonable exceptions might be possible.

 Provided numbers allow:

 - There will be one div of Novice, first-years-only in any HS debate, using the season’s novice packet; Sheryl Kaczmarek of Lexington HS will manage the packet issues.